jeffThompson/PhysicalComputing/Week03_Buttons/Demos/07-ComplexCommands.md

 This command would copy something to the clipboard, opening up a ton of possibilities for automated keyboard shortcuts!

+It took me quite a bit of trial-and-error to get this working right, so I'd suggest adding a little bit and trying it before adding more.

 ***

 ### CONTROLLING MEDIA KEYS
-In addition to the usual keys, most keyboards today come with media keys to control audio and video: play/pause, volume control, etc. We can control those too!
+In addition to the usual keys, most keyboards today come with media keys to control audio and video: play/pause, volume, etc. We can control those too!

-Here's a simple example that simulates turning on the *increase volume* button ten times to max it out:
+Here's a simple example that simulates pressing the *increase volume* button ten times to max it out:

 ```python
 from adafruit_hid.consumer_control_code import ConsumerControlCode